Mephilis7/PlayerManager/README.txt

-pman.info.lastLogin - Permission to be shown the date and time of the last login pman.info.lastLogout - Permission to be shown the date and time of the last logout pman.info.world - Permission to be shown the world on /pman info pman.info.health - Permission to be shown health on /pman info pman.info.food - Permission to be shown food level on /pman info pman.info.xp - Permission to be shown Exp Level on /pman info
+pman.info.lastLogin - Permission to be shown the date and time of the last login pman.info.lastLogout - Permission to be shown the date and time of the last logout pman.info.world - Permission to be shown the world on /pman info pman.info.money - Permission to be shown the money on /pman info pman.info.group - Permission to be shown the groups on /pman info pman.info.health - Permission to be shown health on /pman info pman.info.food - Permission to be shown food level on /pman info pman.info.xp - Permission to be shown Exp Level on /pman info